 Tahini is a great way to introduce sesame into your baby's diet - one of the common allergens.
 Check out page 20 for more information on introducing these foods.
+Major allergen Sesame

-Pre-heat the oven to 200'C fan/220'C/425'F/gas mark 7.
+Pre-heat the oven to 200°C fan/220°C/425°F/gas mark 7.